 BG: 2K Australia came in on development relatively late.
 Not sure what they were up to before that, but they came on and helped us in a number of ways, such as finishing off the levels and some technical support.
 I’m not 100 per cent certain what they did in that regard, but the level and sound designers focused on finishing those aspects of the game.
 It is a big game, and having them assist as they did with the original Bioshock was great.

-What DLC plans are in place for this game?
+What DLC plans are in place for the game?

 BG: Nothing to announce at the moment, but hang tight.
 We’re still determining what’s next for us.
 Our focus right now is just about getting the game into your hands and seeing how everything goes.
 From then we’ll determine what’s next.

-Any updates on the PlayStation Vita version of Bioshock: Infinite?
+Any updates on the PlayStation Vita version of Bioshock?